nameinmaking/memory/README.md

  * Install NodeJS through NVM.
  * Check out this git repository to ~/src/memory
  * Run the deploy script.
+   * You may need to answer "Y" and press return.
+ *

 ## Learn more